Semester I, 4 September 2017 till 15 September 2017.

 Bachelor degree and admission to Master Vitality & Ageing.

-Introduction to the master staff, coordinators and fellow students.
+Introduction to the master staff, coordinators and colleague students.

-Perspectives on becoming older: personal experiences and discussions with older persons
+Perspectives on becoming older: personal experiences and discussions with elderly persons

 Start of training in academic skills and communication: interdisciplinary cooperation, creative thinking, team roles, writing and presenting.